Musing in my Underoos

 Mom!
 Mom!
 Hey… could you turn the heat on …

 What?
-No… I don’t want any birthday cake- Mom!
+No… I don’t want any birthday cake, Mom!
 The heat… could you turn it on?

 Never mind…

-Ok… so where was I?
+Okay… so where was I?

 Mr. Eric “Phenomenal” Simmons was saying something: “You can in an instant find tons of information on any subject you want on Google.
 Do you realize that Google allows you to be one step away from a lot of heresies?”

 Really?
 That is phenomenal.
 Can you imagine the wonder of technology?
 And ohh… the danger!
 Heretics abound EVERYWHERE!!!!
 So don’t Google anything!
-Even better don’t go on the internet.
-Or, even better, don’t be around anything electric so the temptation doesn’t overwhelm you to read those naked guys writing garbage.
-Stay away from the Eeeeevilll post adolescences who have immersed themselves in biblical errors when their not playing xbox 360 Bioshock.
+Even better don’t go on the Internet.
+Or, even better, don’t be around anything electric so the temptation doesn’t overwhelm you to read those naked guys’ writing garbage.
+Stay away from the Eeeeevilll post adolescences who have immersed themselves in biblical errors when their not playing Xbox 360 Bioshock.
 (BTW: I played Bioshock … harvested the little sisters and rescued them and it was the SAME.
-Oh the moral relativism!
+Oh, the moral relativism!
 Ayn Rand, Immanuel Kant would be so proud.
 Woe to us all!!!)

 Anyway…